PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-08 07:32:41
+Last updated: 2024-04-08 07:33:14
-Random Quote: When I'm king in my own right, I'm going to outlaw beets.  -  Tommen Baratheon
+Random Quote: Will you explain to me how that was offside?
+No, I'm asking you, seriously.
+Explain offside to me!
+It makes no sense. - Rebecca Welton